dlbewley/demo-autofs/layering/readme.md

 After above is successful, `$TEST_WORKER` reboots and begins running a custom image with autofs installed and configured.

-> [!NOTE]
-> These results are from 05-22-25 when everything worked.

 Once the node has successfully applied the custom layered image, confirm autofs functionality.

 ```bash